-Hosted by Red Sox Hall of Famer Rico Petrocelli and collectibles author Tom Zappala, and produced by XM Sirius Sports radio personality Lou Blasi, the show will feature a rotating list of guest co-hosts and hobby experts from around the country.
+Hosted by Red Sox Hall of Famer Rico Petrocelli and collectibles author Tom Zappala, and produced by radio personality Dave Martinez, the show will feature a rotating list of guest co-hosts and hobby experts from around the country.

-Never miss a live show.
+Never miss a show.
 Receive a text notification when we’re on the air!

 Tune in here each Wednesday from 6:30 p.m. to 7:30 p.m.
 EST

 A sports icon in Boston, Petrocelli defined the position of a “power-hitting” shortstop in his 13 years with the Red Sox.
 In 1969 he was the first shortstop to hit 40 home runs in a season, a record that stood until broken by Alex Rodriguez in 1998.
 Petrocelli has worked as manager, coach and TV analyst for the Pawtucket Red Sox and as a radio/television analyst for the Boston Red Sox and the Seattle Mariners as well as hosting a weekly sports talk show on Boston’s 1510AM “The Zone.”
 In addition to co-hosting The Great American Collectibles Show, Petrocelli co-hosts the popular Sirius MLB Radio show Remember When with Ed Randall of New York’s WFAN.